scatyf3/apply_hardware_design_hw/docs/common/vitis_build.md

 ## Directory structure

 Most Vitis projects in the repository follow the directory structure that we use for the vector multiplier.
-The overall directory is `/fpgademos/vector_mult` and the Vitis files are in a sub-folder, `vmult_vitis`.
+For the vector multiplier project, the overall directory is `/fpgademos/vector_mult` and the Vitis files are in a sub-folder, `vmult_vitis`.
 The Vitis folder has an internal structure:
 ~~~
    vmult_vitis
    ├── include